 The application procedures are as follows:

 - Two letters of recommendation are required.
 The recommendation letters will enable us to assess the applicant's capacity for advanced legal study.
-We recommend that these letters arrive in Chicago by February 1 but no later than April 1.
+Applicants can request a recommendation letter from their references via email by adding the references' contact email address in the applicant portal.

-- Applicants who are practicing Lawyers must submit notarized copy of their License for Practice.
-In addition, practicing lawyers must also submit a notarized original copy of their law school transcript.
-We recommend that these documents arrive in Chicago by February 1 but no later than April 1.
+- Applicants who are practicing lawyers must submit notarized copy of their License to Practice.
+In addition, practicing lawyers must also submit an official original copy of their law school transcript, bearing the stamp or seal of the school.
+These documents can be uploaded directly online to the applicant portal in PDF format.

 The Law School Admission Test (LSAT) is not required of applicants applying for the LL.M.
 Programs.

-Forward all completed material and test results to the Office of International Law and Policy, Chicago-Kent College of Law, 565 West Adams Street, Chicago, Illinois 60661, U.S.A.
+If for any reason you are not able to complete an application via the online applicant portal, you may opt to forward all completed materials, transcripts, and test results to the Office of International Law and Policy, Chicago-Kent College of Law, 565 West Adams Street, Chicago, Illinois 60661, U.S.A.
 Please do not send your documents to the main admissions office of the law school.

-An application is complete only when all of the documents described above have been received.
+An application is complete only when all of the required materials have been submitted via the online applicant portal or all of the documents described above have been received via post/courier.
+We strongly advise all applications and supporting documents are submitted by April 1st.
 Applications will be considered by the committee once they are complete, and it is incumbent on the applicant to timely submit all necessary documentation.
 All materials submitted with, or in support of, an application become the property of the College of Law and are not returnable.
-For further information about the admissions process or the LL.M. program, please e-mail us at firstname.lastname@example.org.
+For further information about the admissions process or the LL.M. program, please e-mail us at email@example.com.